nedislavd/ussbg-frontend-trainee/Tasks/Task_10/Task_10_Requirements.md

-## Task 9 - Implenting Slick Slider
+## Task 10 - Implementing Siema Slider

 Create a slider carousel using 3-5 pictures of your choice in the banner area of Task 1.

 Add the slider to the `views/task1.html` task.

-Before you start do a `yarn install` in the `ussbg-frontend-trainee` directory
+Before you start do a `npm install` in the `ussbg-frontend-trainee` directory

 Read the documentation here:
 https://pawelgrzybek.github.io/siema/